How Do Google Ads Work and Will They Make You Money?

 So if an advertiser wants to target the keyword “pro golf clubs,” then their ad will get matched to a relevant web page.

-Therefore, choosing the right keywords to target is essential for making a profit with Google Ads.
+Therefore, building a solid keyword strategy and choosing the right keywords to target are essential for making a profit with…

 These auctions work differently, but the essence remains the same.